frenck/spook/README.md

 > Finds Switch as X helpers that are missing a source switch. _#NotendoSwitch_

 _Intention to contribute back to Home Assistant Core._

+# Previously part of Spook

+Some of the amazing things Spook does, may turn out to be actually pretty good and have eventually ended up into Home Assistant itself, or, became obsolete because of similar features they added.

+So here is a list of things that have been removed from Spook 👻 _#loser_

+## Obsolete integration & platform YAML configuration

+> Find YAML configuration for an integrations (and older integration platforms)
+> that no longer support it.

+As of Home Assistant 2023.5 (refined in 2023.6), Home Assistant will raise repair issues for these cases itself.

 # Frequently Asked Questions